pclub-iitj/mozboot/README.md

 # Mozboot @ IITJ

-This repo is just a dummy.
-You may not find any code here.
+This repo contains the website of Mozboot @ IITJ.

-This is just for task distribution and sharing via Github Issues.
+The (issues)[https://github.com/pclub-iitj/mozboot/issues] section contains task distribution and planning.